bmp713/PHP-PDO-and-Restful-API/README.md

 # PHP-PDO-and-Restful-API
-PHP PDO implementation and simple Restful API functions
+PHP PDO implementation and sandbox of useful PDO functions for creating Resftul API's